imodpasteur/pySPIRALTAP/README.md

 This file contains one demo where a 1D signal is reconstructed using a $l1$ penalty.
 This demo uses `matplotlib` for plotting output.

 Alternatively, one can play with the [Jupyter notebook](http://jupyter.org): `SPIRALdemo.ipynb`, that feature the same demo as `SPIRALdemo.py`, but in a more fancy format.

+## Calling from a script
+The pySPIRALTAP methods can be imported with `import pySPIRALTAP`.

 # Status
 So far, only the method that do not rely on external Matlab® libraries (such as `denoise` or `rwt` have been implemented).